-Nozzles diversity is very large because each nozzle is designed for a specific purpose.
-We could think that nozzles are interchangeable and that they could be efficient in any situation, but nothing would be more wrong.
-Let’s dive into nozzles diversity and why you should never use a nozzle for something else that its original design!
+The diversity between Nozzles is very wide because each nozzle is designed for a specific purpose.
+One could think that nozzles are interchangeable and that they could be efficient in any situation, but nothing would be more wrong.
+Let’s dive into nozzles diversity and why you should never use a nozzle for something else that its original design.

 First of all, there are thousands of different nozzles in our catalog (42 000) and we created each one of them for a reason: to fit one of our client’s applications.

 Why is there such a large nozzle diversity?

 In order to answer this question, you have to understand what differentiates one nozzle from another nozzle.
 There are several groups of characteristics to understand what makes a nozzle: